serra/when-will-it-be-done/readme.md

 ## Product Vision

-Self-organizing development teams have are in control of the way they go about their work.
+Self-organizing development teams are in control of the way they go about their work.
 They are able to connect their way of working to the needs of the people with a stake in their work.
 While going about their work, they reflect and improve: there must be a better way!

 The when-will-it-be-done app will allow development teams to quickly experiment with different ways to go about their work.
-These experiments will allow teams to assess the effects of new work policies *before* they choose to apply them - after minutes of coding and simulation.
+These experiments will allow teams to assess the effects of existing or new work policies - after a few minutes of coding and simulation.

 This app allows development teams to see the impact of micro-, everyday decisions in terms of whole-playing-field outcomes.

-To get started, for this repository and modify a model or create your own.

 ## Product Specification